Southern FL Healthcare Fraud Defense Attorneys

 - Our Experience on Both Sides – Oberheiden, P.C., is comprised of both long-established federal defense attorneys and deeply experienced former federal prosecutors.
 We believe this “dual perspective” helps us negotiate efficiently and effectively with current federal prosecutors.

 - Our Aggressive Defense Strategies – We take an aggressive approach to defending our clients, precisely because the stakes are so high.
-Our Southern FL healthcare fraud defense attorneys also offer an Emergency Defense Package for urgent legal crises.
+A Southern FL healthcare fraud defense attorney at Oberheiden, P.C. also offers an Emergency Defense Package for urgent legal crises.

 Don’t make the mistake of facing the federal criminal justice system on your own.
 Choosing the right law firm could become the most important decision you will ever make.